 Creamy Potato Soup

-Safeway delivered 4 Diced Russet Potatoes huge russet potatoes a couple of days ago.
+Safeway delivered 4 huge russet potatoes a couple of days ago.
 They look like they are this year’s crop, at least.
 I decided with one I would make a soup.
 With another I will be making Colcannon (Irish mashed potatoes) and the other two I am going to dice up and dehydrate for the coming winter.
 We can’t eat four huge potatoes before they go off so drying is my go-to method for preservation (although freezing comes in second, only due to space in the freezer which is full to the brim from our summer gardening bounty).
 I admit I am looking forward to just cooking with all the yum-licious foods I have been preserving since last Spring.
 However, I am growing weary of the preservation jobs.
 Continue reading “Creamy Potato Soup”